TRAX Modernization

 This project definitely could not have been completed alone.

-worked closely with Product and Engineering teams to ensure proper alignment throughout the project.
+Product and Engineering teams to ensure proper alignment throughout the project.

 Redesign the existing TRAX experience and enable Shippers to perform their tasks with ease.